DataDog/documentation/content/graphing/guide/uptime-percentage-widget.md

 Adding the config above instructs the Agent to collect metrics on Amazon's public webpage.
 One of the metrics collected is `network.http.can_connect`, which returns either 1 (valid response) or 0 (non-valid response).

-The example uses optional parameters, timeout of 3 seconds (returns 0 if it takes longer than 3 seconds for a response to arrive) and tags for customer name and category.
+The example uses optional parameters: timeout of 3 seconds (returns 0 if it takes longer than 3 seconds for a response to arrive) and tags for customer name and category.

 ### Validation